 I specialise in detailed assessments between solicitors and their clients, including common law assessments.
 I act equally frequently for clients and for solicitors.

 I am a trained and accredited mediator and can be appointed to mediate a civil/commercial dispute.
 This can be a very cost effective way of resolving a case without the cost, delay and uncertainty of taking it to trial.
-Please contact my clerks in chambers for further information.

 I was trained by an organisation called CADR (Costs Alternative Dispute Resolution) and am a member of its panel of specialist costs mediators.
 Therefore I can mediate disputes which focus solely on costs, as well as the broader spread of civil/commercial disputes.